trikit/trikit/README.md

 Name: 1, dtype: float64
 ```

-Triangle objects offer a number of methods useful for Actuarial reserving
+Triangle objects offer a number of methods useful in Actuarial reserving
 applications.
 To extract the latest diagonal, call `tri.latest`:

 ```python